shawnmckinney/LdapEntityManager/PROPOSAL.md

   - mail
 ```

-- The left side represents logical and right side is physical.
-Above we have mappings to both inetorgperson and posix account attrs.
+- The left side represents logical and right side is physical names of the attributes.
+- The sample above maps to both inetorgperson and posix account attrs.
-- Lists are declared using YAML syntax rules.
-Single element lists declared in the model will map to multival attributes.
+- Lists are declared with YAML syntax rules.
+Single element lists declared in the model will map to multival attrs.
 Lists > 1 will be composed of mulitiple attrs.

 ### Sample User Entity